 The story of the Blockbuster late fees is a fiction but explains the motivation behind establishing an online presence that always had streaming in its future.
 In 2007, the company delivered its billionth DVD and introduced streaming content.
 In 2019, Netflix is the seventh-largest internet company by revenue, with a market value of more than $125 billion.

-Hastings took a great business idea and turned it into an even greater business.
+Hastings took a great business operations idea and turned it into an even greater enterprise.
 Are you ready to do the same?

 Turning a good idea into a great business